a3delta/portfolio/sim-city-csharp/planning.md

       - [ ] If an R cell, run residential growth updates.
       - [ ] If a C cell, run commercial growth updates.
       - [ ] If an I cell, run industrial growth updates.
+    - [ ] Update adjacenct cell populations for each zoned cell.
   - [ ] Output - Print the current time step, available workers, and available goods.
   - [ ] Determine if the current time step is divisible by the refresh rate.
     - [ ] If so, print the current region state.